 How will you determine if you’re reasonably certain to exercise lease options?

 To do FASB calculations, you must be able to specify if you are reasonably certain to exercise lease options.
-That’s because the answer to that question determines the lease end date used to calculate your lease liability.
-Do you have a process in place to regularly review leases and make those decisions?
+The answer to that question determines the lease end date used to calculate your lease liability.
+Ask yourself the following questions:

-How will you make sure you don’t miss critical option dates?
+- How will you make sure you don’t miss critical option dates?

-Always make sure you’re not overlooking critical operational dates for the current lease term!
-And that your software provides alerts for these critical dates.
+Always make sure you’re not overlooking critical operational dates for the current lease term and that your software provides alerts for these critical dates.

-Fixed rent.
+- Fixed rent.
 Your FASB calculations need to show the fixed rent obligation for each right-of-use asset.
 Be careful about extracting “fixed rent” terms from leases.
 There may be additional expenses you need to include, such as recurring charges for parking or storage.

-Rent escalation.
+- Rent escalation.
 How are your leases structured?
 Examine leases for details about how rent escalates.
 If the lease language is difficult to understand or has a variable contingencies such as CPI adjusted rents or rent due based on consumption or volume (such as number of parking spaces or a percentage of gross sales), you may need help from your accounting advisors to determine how to do the calculations.

-Other charges.
-Depending on which practical expedient you decide to take, you may need to record real estate CAM (common area maintenance) charges, taxes and insurance.
+- Other charges.
+Depending on which practical expedient you decide to take, you may need to record real estate CAM (common area maintenance) charges, taxes, and insurance.

 Will you take practical expedients?